-Joe Armstrong is an Expert System Developer at Development Unit Radio Systems and Technology and a long-time employee of Ericsson.
+Joe Armstrong was a long-time employee of Ericsson.
 He joined the company in 1985 and within a year had developed an early version of Erlang.

 Armstrong designed Erlang with the aim of improving the development of telephony applications by creating a language better tailored to its needs.
 The initial version of Erlang was influenced by the programming language PLEX – used in earlier Ericsson exchanges – and was implemented in Prolog.